mtov/engsoftmoderna/en/chapter2.md

 **customer representative** who is an expert on the domain of the system under development.
-This representative should propose and write the **user stories**, which are XP's version of requirement documents.
+This representative should propose and write the **user stories**, which are XP's version of requirement specification documents.
 However, user stories are rather short and lightweight documents, comprising two to three sentences, in which the customer representative describes the features the system should implement.

 We'll examine user stories more closely in Chapter 3.
 For now, we should note that they are usually written on cards, by hand or using project management tools.
-As we mentioned, they are also simple documents focusing on the key features of the system from a user perspective, as opposed to complex requirement documents, which are used for example with Waterfall-based approaches.
-Here's an example story for a Question & Answer (Q&A) forum application---similar to Stack Overflow---which we'll use to present XP in this chapter.
+As we mentioned, they are simple documents focusing on the key features of the system from a user perspective, as opposed to complex requirement documents, which are used for example with Waterfall-based approaches.

+Here's an example of user story for a Question & Answer (Q&A) forum app---similar to Stack Overflow---which we'll use to present XP in this chapter.

 --------------------------------------------------------------
 **Post Question**